Norse funeral: Summary

 Afterwards, a round barrow was built over the ashes, and in the centre of the mound they erected a post of birch wood, where they carved the names of the dead chieftain and his king.
 Then they departed.

 Interpretation

-The sexual rites with the slave girl have been imagined to symbolize her role as a vessel for the transmission of life force to the deceased chieftain.
-While the scholarly consensus assumes that the slave girl would have felt happy and privileged about having sex with many people before being killed, recent work has suggested that we should instead see this as an account of rape and "brutal strangulation".
+The sexual rites with the slave girl have been imagined to symbolize her role as a vessel for the transmission of life force to the dead chieftain.
+Some scholars view the slave's role as basically that of a victim, subject to rape and "brutal strangulation".
+Others ascribe her more agency, speculating that demonstrating her "willingness to face immolation" secured her a higher social standing and better prospects for the afterlife than would otherwise be achievable by a slave.

 It has been suggested that, by using intoxicating drinks, the mourners thought to put the slave girl in an ecstatic trance that made her psychic, and that through the symbolic action with the door frame, she would then see into the realm of the dead.